groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xlsb-to-tif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"

     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"